 sudo iptables -A INPUT -p tcp --dport 22 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT

 7. SSH Debugging and Logging

-To analyse the problem related to SSH in Linux systems, you can enable the verbose mode or the debugging mode.
-Whenever you enable this mode, SSH will print the debugging message to help the user troubleshoot the error and find the root cause.
+You can enable the verbose or debugging mode to analyse the problem related to SSH in Linux systems.
+SSH will print the debugging message whenever you enable this mode to help the user troubleshoot the error and find the root cause.